 So what unearned benefits do whites have in virtue of their whiteness?
 Well, this will largely depend on the individual.
 Certain whites in backwoods communities might have unearned benefits due to their racist neighbors who think less of blacks qua black.
 At the same time, it should be noted that they lack the unearned benefit of growing up in a non-racist community.
 It is certainly not a moral advantage to grow up in a racist household and community.
 In addition, they lack minority scholarships and privileges of affirmative action; in part by lacking education, they continue to be racists.
+Such unearned benefits need to be weighed with the unearned disadvantages, and there are many disadvantages of growing up uneducated and hating other people simply because of their race.

-What is almost always confused in these discussions is the difference between the totality of advantages whites have today on average compared (e.g.) to blacks, and what unearned benefits they have in virtue of their own whiteness.
+What is almost always confused in these discussions is the difference between the totality of advantages whites have today on average compared (e.g.) to blacks, and what unearned benefits they have because of their own whiteness.
 Whites could have more wealth, education, live in safer communities, be raised in two-parent households, etc. and none of this due to their own whiteness.

 What about the fact--and it is a fact--that part of the cause of the black plight in the U.S. is due to past slavery by racist whites?
 And what about the fact that some whites today (particularly ones with Southern heritage) have benefited downstream from slavery?
 Isn't this white privilege?